musetronstar/tagd/README.md

 But `whale _is_a mammal` and `fish _is_a vertibrate` - how did we query for `_is_a animal` and get a match?
-Since tagspace is organized as a tree, and animal is a parent (aka superordinate or hypernym) of both vertibrate and mammal, it is logically true that whale and fish match.
+Since tagspace is organized as a tree, and animal is a parent (aka subordinate or hypernym) of both vertibrate and mammal, it is logically true that whale and fish match.

 Let's try another: